dmidlo/histdata.com-tools/docs/reconstruction-temporal-orchestration.md

 2. runs `verify_reconstruction_publication()` over the manifest and Parquet;
 3. matches run, window, synchronization unit, and complete symbol set;
 4. sums observed and synthetic event counts from storage evidence; and
+5. sums stage runtimes once and retains maxima for RSS, scratch, and candidate amplification instead of mistaking final commit telemetry for the whole window; and
-5. atomically writes one compact run report and records it in the manifest store.
+6. atomically writes one compact run report and records it in the manifest store.

 The report activity heartbeats between windows.
 A committed checkpoint without